ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ### Remove imports from the `src` folders

 For some time now, we have strongly discouraged importing from the `src` folder of the `@ckeditor/ckeditor5-*` packages.
 Instead, you should import from the package roots because they provide better TypeScript support and because the `src` folders will be removed in the future.
-Importing from the `src` folder of the `ckeditor5` package is still allowed (e.g. `ckeditor5/src/core.js`) as it's needed for DLL build support.
+Importing from the `src` folder of the `ckeditor5` package is still allowed (for example `ckeditor5/src/core.js`) as it is needed for DLL build support.

 ```js
 // ❌